Our Team

 Dr Janet Salisbury

-WCC Founder, Director, Program Leader
+WCC Founder, Director, Program Lead

 Janet was the founder of the respected science information company Biotext Pty Ltd. Through her work over 25 years, she developed a strong interest in dialogue around contentious public policy issues.
 Since 2006, she has extended that interest through her membership of Canberra-based group A Chorus of Women, who give artistii expression to citizen concerns.
 Janet was the initiator and facilitator of a series of 14 Canberra Conversations hosted from 2009-201 and bringing together citizens from across different professional and political perspectives for conversations about environmental and development issues, the arts, peace and human rights.
 Many were hosted in collaboration with the ANU Climate Institute.
 A grandmother of 5, in January 2020, concerned by the ongong political climate wars and horrified by the Black Summer bushfires, Janet brought together Canberra women to promote women-led collaborative climate action.
-This led to the formation of the WC.C.
+This led to the formation of the WCC.

 -